suyash/grokking-deep-learning-rs/README.md

 As a result of slower matmul, chapter 8 onwards, certain examples are smaller in size compared to the python examples.

+In Chapter 13, for the recurrent neural network exercise, the training gradients are exploding.
+Again, like chapter 12 the dataset is extremely small compared to the one used in the Python version, but the gradients explode and go to NaN very quickly.

 # License

 This project is licensed under either of